SB 1393 Can Eliminate 5 Year Prison Sentence Enhancements | Learn More

 First, if there is an error in your sentence, you can appeal your sentence.
 If the court, on appeal, agrees that there is a mistake, they will send the case back to the sentencing judge for resentencing.

 Second, if you have been sentenced within the last 120 days, the court has the authority to recall your sentence and resentence you under PC §1170(d)(1).
-You can invite the court to recall your sentence, although there is no formal petition or appeal.
+You can invite the court to recall your sentence.

-Third, also under PC §1170(d)(1), after 120 days the Secretary of the Department of Corrections and Rehabilitation, the Board of Parole Hearings or the County Correctional Administrator (County Sheriff) may make a recommendation to the court to recall your sentence and resentence you.
+Third, also under PC §1170(d)(1), after 120 days, the DA in the county of conviction, the Secretary of the Department of Corrections and Rehabilitation, the Board of Parole Hearings, or the County Correctional Administrator may make a recommendation to the court to recall your sentence and resentence you to a lesser sentence.
+Our attorneys are filing petitions to help people like Kent Williams win their freedom under this law.
+Read Kent Williams’ story here.